mikeebowen/ooxml-validator-vscode/README.md

 ## Requirements

-The OOXML Validator requires that the [.NET Install Tool for Extension Authors](https://marketplace.visualstudio.com/items?itemName=ms-dotnettools.vscode-dotnet-runtime) VS Code extension be installed.
+The OOXML Validator requires that either the [.NET Install Tool for Extension Authors](https://marketplace.visualstudio.com/items?itemName=ms-dotnettools.vscode-dotnet-runtime) VS Code extension be installed or the `ooxml.dotNetPath` must be set in settings.json to the absolute path to the .Net Runtime.

 ## Usage